pointwisegmbh/locarta-public-docs/android/docs/index.md

 ### 1) Declare dependencies

-Open the `build.gradle` file of your project and update the repository and dependency blocks as follows:
+Open the `app/build.gradle` file of your project and update the repository and dependency blocks as follows:
 ```gradle
      repositories {
         // ... other project repositories